Akelarre: Places called Akelarre

-History

-From the point of view of anthropology, akelarres would be the remains of pagan rites that were celebrated in clandestinity due to its banning by religious authorities at that time.

-Although some say the first Akelarres were held in Classical Greece when women, naked and drunk, went up the mountain to celebrate parties without men, this identification is wrong, since they worshipped the God Dionysus and they were not witches.

-Gossip about sorcerers' meetings spread in the Middle Ages.
-However, they probably referred to common women who had knowledge on properties of medicinal herbs.
-The herb Atropa belladonna has had an important meaning in the legend and symbology of the Akelarre.

-Hallucinogens were commonly used during the rite in order to achieve ecstasy.
-It was dangerous to calculate the right dose when the used quantities approached the lethal quantity, and that is why some substances started being applied as an ointment in the vagina or in the anus.
-This could have given rise to notions of a sexual element in witch practices and/or the use of cauldrons to prepare magic potions and salves.
-It is possible that the ointment was applied to the vagina with a staff and this might explain the frequent depiction of witches as flying with a broomstick between their legs.
-Some species of toad are poisonous if they come in contact with human skin.
-The toad's skin is also a hallucinogen, and they also appear in popular beliefs.
-The same could happen with poisonous mushrooms, such as amanita muscaria.

 Zugarramurdi witch-hunt

 In 1610, the Spanish Inquisition tribunal of Logroño initiated a large witch-hunt in Zugarramurdi and villages around Navarre that resulted in 300 people being accused of practising witchcraft.
 They took 40 of them to Logroño and burnt at the stake 12 supposed witches in Zugarramurdi (5 of them symbolically, as they had been killed by torture earlier).
 Julio Caro Baroja in his book The World of the Witches explains that Basque witchcraft is known due to this witch-hunt, being one of the most infamous between the European witch-hunts.
 It was possibly as a result of these major trials that the term akelarre became synonymous with the word "witch's sabbath" and spread into common parlance in both Basque and Spanish.

 While previous study of the Zugarramurdi trials has focused on the mechanics of persecution, more recent analysis by Emma Wilby has explored how the suspects themselves brought a wide range of belief and experience to their descriptions of the akelarre, from folk magical practices, communal medicine-making and confraternal meetings to popular expressions of Catholic religious ritual and theatre such as liturgical misrule and cursing masses.